daniele-proverbio/amoeba/README.md

 The code is free to be used and modified.
 For instance, additional methods can be implemented for the agent Amoeba.
 Simulations can be also performed for didactical purposes in the field of self organization and emergence.

 In case of use, please cite the project as:
-* PROVERBIO, Daniele, et al. A Multi-agent approach for in silico simulations of micro-biological systems. arXiv preprint arXiv:1904.11372, 2019.
+* Proverbio, D., Gallo, L., Passalacqua, B. et al. Assessing the robustness of decentralized gathering: a multi-agent approach on micro-biological systems.
+Swarm Intell 14, 313–331 (2020). https://doi.org/10.1007/s11721-020-00186-y

 ## Contact email
 daniele.proverbio@outlook.com